Seward, Nebraska: Fourth of July City

 Seward has celebrated US Independence Day on July 4 almost every year since 1868.
 Before the automobile came into general use, special trains were run to bring people to the event.
-In 1973, Governor J. James Exon issued a proclamation designating Seward "Nebraska's Official 4th of July City."
+In 1973, Governor J. James Exon issued a proclamation designating Seward "Nebraska's Official 4th of July City".
 In 1976, the city was chosen to host Nebraska's July 4 celebrations for the United States Bicentennial.
-In 1979, a resolution in the US Congress named Seward "America's Official Fourth of July City—Small Town USA."
+In 1979, a resolution in the US Congress named Seward "America's Official Fourth of July City—Small Town USA".
 Recent attendance has been estimated at 40,000.

 Education

 Seward Public Schools is the only public district in the city.
 It operates Seward Elementary School, Seward Middle School, and Seward High School.
 In addition, St. John Lutheran Elementary and Junior High School provide a LCMS Lutheran education and St. Vincent de Paul provides a Roman Catholic education.

-Concordia University is located in Seward.
+Concordia University and St. Gregory the Great Seminary, which trains future Catholic clergy, are located in Seward.

 Economy

-Major employers in Seward include Tenneco; Concordia University, Nebraska; Hughes Brothers Inc.; and Seward Memorial Hospital (Memorial Health Care Systems.
+Major employers in Seward include Tenneco, Concordia University, Hughes Brothers Inc. and Seward Memorial Hospital (Memorial Health Care Systems.